Consular officers can perform the following notarial acts:

-- Administering oaths or affirmations to people executing Affidavits
+- Administer oaths or affirmations for individuals executing affidavits

-- Taking acknowledgments of signatures on documents including Power of Attorney (POA)
+- Acknowledging signatures on documents such as Powers of Attorney

-Like a notary public in the U.S., the consular official must require the personal appearance of the person requesting the notarial service; establish the identity of the person requesting the service; establish that the person understands the nature, language and consequences of the document to be notarized; and establish that the person is not acting under duress.
-The current fee for notarial service is $50.
+Before conducting notarial services, consular officers are required to: verify that the individual requesting the notarial service has appeared before him or her; establish the identity of the person requesting the service; ascertain that the person requesting the service understands the nature, language and consequences of the document to be notarized; and establish that the person is not acting under duress.
+At present, each notarial service costs $50.

 If you need the certification of copies of documents please, bring both originals and copies with you.
 The Consular staff can also make copies for you; the fee is $1 per page.

-The Consular Section cannot provide Apostilles or certified copies of vital records and academic credentials.
-For more information please, refer to Judicial Assistance on the U.S. Department of State web-site.
+The Consular Section cannot provide Apostilles or certified copies of academic credentials.
+For more information please, refer to the Judicial Assistance page on the U.S. Department of State website.

 Please make an appointment before you visit the Consular Section.